ASSERT-KTH/royal-chaos/perturbation_injector/README.md

 # Perturbation Injector & Monitoring Sidecar

+Perturbation injector's implementation partially comes from a branch of [Byte Monkey](https://github.com/mrwilson/byte-monkey).

+Byte-Monkey is a small Java library for testing failure scenarios in JVM applications - it works by instrumenting application code on the fly to deliberately introduce faults like exceptions and latency.
+Original blogpost [here](http://blog.probablyfine.co.uk/2016/05/30/announcing-byte-monkey.html).

+I contributed to Byte-Monkey project and added short-circuit mode to it, which is the main perturbation strategy of this Chaos Machine.
+In order to conduct chaos experiments, perturbation injector needs more specific features, which are not quite relevant to Byte-Monkey project's scope.
+So I put the branch's codes here and make this project more complete.

 ## Step 1 - Build

 Clone this repo and use Maven to build the .jar file: